relgies/Education/Cisco/DevNet Associate/DEVASC-200-901/07 - RESTful API Requests and Responses/main.md

 &nbsp;

--   Hardware API:  Application developers use hardware APIs to gain access to the features of hardware devices.
+-   **Hardware API**:  Application developers use hardware APIs to gain access to the features of hardware devices.
 Usually these APIs encompass some kind of hardware or sensors, and an application can call this kind of API to get the GPS location or real-time sensor data such as temperature or humidity.
 Figure 7-4 provides a visual representation of what a hardware API does.

 &nbsp;